andrewsardone/swift-playground/interface-builder.md

-## Xcode’s Interface Build & Swift
+## Xcode’s Interface Builder & Swift

 With the release of Xcode 6, we have a few new source annotations, such as `@IBDesignable` & `@IBInspectable`.
 While I don’t think their use is exclusive